 2013 Australian Open Tennis Champion

 After winning his third consecutive Australian Open Tennis Title, it’s clear that Novak Djokovic is the best tennis player in the world at the moment.
-Having won his sixth Grand Slam title at just 25 years of age has put Djokovic on track to be not only the greatest player of his era but also one of the greatest to ever play the game.
+Having won his sixth Grand Slam title (now up to 21) at just 25 years of age has put Djokovic on track to be not only the greatest player of his era but also one of the greatest to ever play the game.

 For his four set victory over Britain’s Andy Murray in the Australian Open final, Novak Djokovic has been selected as the Athlete of the Month for January, 2013.